 While the majority of Indonesia is Muslim, most Balinese residents practice their own form of Hinduism, aptly named Balinese Hinduism.
 Bali is well-known for its art, dance, and music.
 Some forms of architecture on Bali are also famous, notably the split gateways (candi bentar).

 But is Bali worth visiting?
-This Bali travel review will help you decide.
+This Bali travel review will help you decide for yourself and your own plans.

 A split gateway at Gunung Kawi Temple